By Qineng Tan, L.Ac., Ph.D. & Xiaomei Cai, L.Ac., Ph.D.

 Acupuncture Near Me for Hives

-People of all ages can receive acupuncture treatment for hives and allergies.
+People of all ages can receive acupuncture treatment for hives and allergies like hay fever.
 The doctors at Art of Wellness have been helping people get relief from allergies and itchy skin conditions for over three decades.
 We can provide help for children with hives with herbs and acupuncture.
 If you or someone you love is suffering from hives, please consider giving TCM and herbs a try.

 *This article is for education from the perspective of Traditional Chinese Medicine only.
 The education provided by this article is not approved by FDA to diagnose, prevent, treat and cure human diseases.
 It should not stop you from consulting with your physician for your medical conditions.
 Traditional Chinese Medicine is based on Qi, which is an invisible force that usually cannot be observed by modern science.
 Because science focuses on testing ideas about the natural world with evidence obtained through observation, these aspects of acupuncture can’t be studied by science.
 Therefore acupuncture and Chinese herbs are often not supported by double-blind, randomized trials, and they are considered alternative medicine therapies in the United States.